GBAF Logo

 Iranian President Masoud Pezeshkian issued an order to reopen international internet access, Iranian state media reported on Monday, citing an official after a near-90-day blackout.
 The report cited the head of public relations at Iran’s Communications Ministry.

-The mechanism for how and when Iran would reconnect to the global web following the decision was unknown.
+The mechanism for how and when Iran would reconnect fully to the global web was not clear, although analysts said the decision to end the shutdown now was likely driven at least in part by the economic impact of keeping businesses offline.

 “The longest internet blackout in the history of the world has ended, greetings after 88 days”, Alireza Jafarzadeh, an Iranian editor, posted on his account on Instagram.